Call us to request your FREE Yampa River Map! Provided by Moffat County Tourism

 Loudy Simpson Park to South Beach: This 5.5 mile float takes you from (5) Loudy Simpson to (6) South Beach.
 Once you get below Loudy Simpson Park you enter private lands until you cross under the Hwy 13 bridge.
 There are 2 bridges on this stretch, and the upper railroad bridge does collect debris so floaters should stay clear.
 Once downstream of the second bridge, floaters can access the river on the left side.
 Please do not take boats out at the power plant pump intake; the ramp is river left below the pump intake and parking area.

 South Beach to Duffy Mountain (Little Yampa Canyon): This float is 33 miles from (6) South Beach to (7) Duffy Mountain, and is perfect for a one or two night trip (all flat water).
 Within this section you have a variety of camping opportunities on BLM lands.
 Floaters must cover the first 7 miles before public access opportunity exists.
 This float has good hiking and wildlife viewing opportunities.
 There are scattered archeological sites along the way, so vigilant eyes on the rocks can discover old rock art.
 This area is checkered with private in-holdings, so the Little Snake Resource area BLM map is a great asset.
 The take out is river left just as you come out of the canyon.
 You will see the restroom and shade shelters on the site (camping is available here).
 Look for the Eagles nesting on river right near the take out.
-(Scroll drown for specific camp info.)
+(See our Little Yampa Canyon page for more info)

 Duffy Mountain to Juniper Springs: This is a 12 mile flat water float from (7) Duffy Mt. to (8) Juniper Springs.
 This float is primarily through private land with a small diversion structure downstream of Government bridge (there is no access from this bridge), which is off of Moffat County Road 17.
 The takeout at Juniper Springs is river right.
 Look for the campground (the access is in the willows and can be difficult to see).
 You will pass under 2 bridges on this float so high water users should scout these as they run their shuttle.